 And as we’ve seen in the book of Nehemiah, they still kept it from evening to evening during their recorded biblical history.

-After the Babylonian exile, the Jews became more strict in their observance of God’s laws given to them in the Torah.
+After the Babylonian exile, the Jews became more strict in their observance of God’s laws in the Torah.
 This was an effort on their part to uphold the Mosaic laws.

-While they anticipated the coming of Yahshua (the Messiah), they became careful to obey God’s laws and to avoid another captivity.
+While they anticipated the coming of Yahshua (the Messiah), they were careful to obey God’s laws so they could avoid another captivity.

-So, their religious leaders expounded on the laws and formed what came to be known as Rabbinical laws.
+Their religious leaders expounded on the laws and formed what became known as rabbinical laws.
 These are laws that they followed during the time of Jesus and which are largely followed by modern Jews today.

-The Sabbath was also expounded upon and details of its observance outlined.
-This included its observance spanning from evening to evening.
+The Sabbath was also expounded upon, and details of its observance were outlined.
+This included its observance spanning from sundown to sundown.

 Today, Jews celebrate the Sabbath—known as Shabbat in Hebrew or Shabbos in Yiddish—from Friday night at sunset to Saturday night at sunset.
-In fact, an observant Jew will begin Sabbath a little before sunset.
+In fact, an observant Jew will begin it even a little before sunset.

-Then when Saturday night comes, they hold a ceremony called “Havdalah.”
-This is usually a short ceremony that separates Shabbat from the rest of the week.
+Then when Saturday night comes, they hold a ceremony called “Havdalah” that separates Shabbat from the rest of the week.

 It was meant to celebrate freedom and family in remembrance of the Israelite Exodus from Egypt.

-Seventh-day Adventists observe the Sabbath from sunset to sunset
+Seventh-day Adventists observe the Sabbath from sundown to sundown

 Seventh-day Adventists are Christians who observe the biblical Sabbath today.
 And they keep it from sunset Friday to sunset Saturday, just like it’s outlined in the Bible.